jeremychone/rust-devai/_init/doc/lua.md

 -- returns {} if no block found

--- If content starts with ```, it will remove the first and last ```, and return the content in between -- Otherwise, return the original content local content = utils.md.outer_block_content_or_raw(content) -- string
+-- If content starts with ```, it will remove the first and last ```, and return the content in between -- Otherwise, it returns the original content local content = utils.md.outer_block_content_or_raw(content) -- string

 ```

 ### utils.json